maxritter/diy-thermocam-website/src/pages/build-your-own.md

 Eventually you may need a file in case there are any overhanging parts on the header strips.

 # Building Steps

+During the following steps, each tool or part that is added to this step is display in **bold text.**

 #### 1.